Student Groups in the School of Medicine

 Biomedical Scholars Association (BSA) at the Johns Hopkins University Schools of Medicine, Nursing, and Public Health is a tri-school organization dedicated to providing a support system for every scholar who considers him or herself a minority within the Hopkins community, promoting the academic and professional success of said scholars, enhancing minority scholar recruitment to and retention within the Hopkins community, providing a network for career development and advancement within the scientific community, and serving our immediate community through volunteerism.
 We are currently serving the community through science mentoring at Dunbar High School and we volunteer regularly at Moveable Feast.
 Go to BSA for more information.

-Charm City Clinic, Inc. is a 501(c)(3) non-profit organization founded and operated by Baltimore medical, undergraduate, and graduate students in collaboration with community leaders in East Baltimore with the goal of reducing health inequities by helping East Baltimore residents obtain and maintain access to high quality health care and social services.
-Charm City Clinic has serves the East baltimore community by providing free preventative health screenings, health insurance and social service counseling, and extensive follow up.
+Charm City Care Connection is a 501(c)(3) non-profit organization founded and operated by Baltimore medical, undergraduate, and graduate students in collaboration with community leaders in East Baltimore with the goal of reducing health inequities by helping East Baltimore residents obtain and maintain access to high quality health care and social services.
+Charm City Clinic has serves the East Baltimore community by providing free preventative health screenings, health insurance and social service counseling, and extensive follow up.
 Longitudinal care is provided to every patient who receives service at the clinic.

 Community Care Initiative (CCI Health Fair)